On discrete projective transformation groups of Riemannian manifolds: Riemannian metrics, Hyperbolic case

-Unlike the conformal case, the Weyl tensor in the projective case is not a curvature tensor, that is it does not satisfy all the usual symmetries of Riemann curvature tensor (see for instance \cite{Besse, Eastwood} for more information).
+Unlike the conformal case, the projective Weyl tensor is not a curvature tensor, that is it does not satisfy all the usual symmetries of curvature tensors (see for instance \cite{Besse, Eastwood} for more information).
 Its true definition is as follows.
 If $u, v, w, z$ are four vectors in $T_xM$ such that any two of them are either equal or orthogonal (that is they are part of an orthonormal basis), then:

 where $Ric$ is the Ricci tensor and $\delta$ is the Kronecker symbol.